 Police Central E-Crime Unit "Threat of Prosecution Reminder" virus - how to unlock your PC?

 Specialist Crime Directorate Police Central E-Crime Unit message "Threat of Prosecution Reminder" is a ransomware infection from a family called Adneukine.
 It's a scam developed by Cyber criminals which aims to scare unsuspecting PC users into paying a fake fine for supposedly made copyright law violations.
 This particular variant is targeted at computer users from United Kingdom, other it's versions are translated to various languages and adapt to the location of the PC that they infect.
+This ransomware virus forces users into paying a fake fine of 100 Pounds using Ukash or PaySafeCard.
 For example the same ransomware infection on a computer located in USA would show itself as being sent from Internet Crime Complaint Center and would ask to pay $500 in order to unlock user's PC.

 Needless to say that computer users shouldn't pay this fine, it's fake and if you do pay it you will send your money to Cyber criminals.
 Police Central E-Crime Unit ransomware is using Ukash and MoneyPak for money transactions, this money transferring method is used to make their tracking more complicated for real authorities.
 If you see such message blocking your computer's screen you should understand that it's a scam - none of the authorities or other organizations are using such methods to collect fines for low violations.